 The Barwon Reproductive and Sexual Health (BRaSH) Clinics are located at University Hospital Geelong (UHG) and Barwon Health North (BHN).
-The clinics are staffed by doctors and nurses with expertise in sexual health.
+The clinics are staffed by doctors and nurses with expertise in HIV, sexual and reproductive health.

 Conditions seen